 We introduce the \textsc{Hapax} training regime in which repeated $n$-grams ($n > 1$) within a context window do not contribute to the loss.
-Under this constraint, the model never receives gradient signals from repeated $n$-grams, meaning that it can never use induction heads to predict the tokens it is being trained on.
+Under this constraint, the model never receives gradient signals from repeated $n$-grams, which means that it cannot use induction heads to predict the tokens on which it is being trained.
 Consequently, \textsc{Hapax} models' performance on a verbatim repetition task drops by 66\% relative to the vanilla model.
-Interestingly, we find that \textsc{Hapax} models actually achieve \emph{better} performance on 13 of 21 abstractive tasks with statistically significant differences.
-Our findings suggest that inductive copying is not causally important for models to develop abstractive ICL capabilities; rather, the incentive for reducing in-context repetition might even be beneficial for model performance on abstractive ICL tasks.
+Interestingly, we find that abstractive ICL capabilities are preserved and do not experience the same drop as inductive copying, with the \textsc{Hapax} model achieving higher accuracy on 13 out of 21 tasks (24 out of 25\hyperlink{fn:sig}{\footnotemark[1]} when controlling for label overlap).
+Our findings suggest that abstractive ICL capabilities can emerge more independently than previously hypothesized, indicating a weaker developmental link with induction heads.